codr7/snabel/README.md

 ### compile time evaluation

-Compile time evaluation may be triggered by suffixing any form with `!`.
+Compile time evaluation may be triggered by prefixing any form with `#`.

 ```
-  42!
+  #42
 [42]
 ```